 See the main superverse page here, or browse the stories below.

-+ Radiance: short novel (~80,000 words), superhero sci-fantasy with romance and drama.
++ Radiance: short novel (~80,000 words), with romance.
 A young heroine faces choices between agency and passivity, celebrity and mundanity, and friends and enemies.
 Complete.

 + Science!
-Girl & Chained Lightning: novella (~25,300 words), romance and drama with superhero sci-fantasy.
+Girl & Chained Lightning: novella (~25,300 words), mostly romance.
 A scientist and her bodyguard go to a wedding ‘as friends’ and chaos ensues, naturally.
 Complete.

 Contemporary Dark Fantasy